 (also known as "The Feast")

-Sukkot (Tabernacles) is a reminder of God as Yeshu atenu, the God of our Salvation.
-It is to remind us that God came humbly into this world as Yeshua, exactly like all mankind does.
+Sukkot (Tabernacles) is to remind us that God came humbly into this world as Yeshua, exactly like all mankind does.
 He came in order to die for all mankind, but also to dwell among us as He did in the days of the Tabernacle, and then the Temples.
 God came humbly into our world to bring us Salvation, simply because He loves us.
-It is to remind us of what real humility, and real love really is.
+It is to remind us of what real humility, and real love truly is.

 Sukkot is the seventh Appointed Season of God, and also marks the end of the harvest year (Exodus 23:16).